B2B platform for digital goods

 Short Answer

-Automating digital code delivery means replacing manual order processing with a pipeline: customer payment triggers an API call to your supplier, the supplier returns the code, and your system delivers it to the customer β€” all within seconds.
-The six components are: payment event listener, supplier API order call, code parsing from the response, customer delivery (email/page/message), webhook listener for async updates, and error handling for failed orders.
+Automating digital code delivery means replacing manual order processing with a pipeline: customer payment triggers an API call to your supplier, the supplier returns the code, and your system delivers it to the customer — all within seconds.
+The six components are: payment event listener, supplier API order call, code parsing from the response, customer delivery (email/page/message), async completion handling (polling GET /orders/{id} for FoxReload; webhooks if your supplier supports them), and error handling for failed orders.
 A working automation processes unlimited orders with no manual steps.

-Definition: Automated digital code delivery is a fulfillment pipeline that connects customer payment to code delivery without human intervention β€” using API order creation, webhook events and programmatic code distribution.
+Definition: Automated digital code delivery is a fulfillment pipeline that connects customer payment to code delivery without human intervention — using API order creation, webhook events and programmatic code distribution.

 Key takeaway: Manual code delivery fails at scale: it introduces delays, human errors and support overhead.
 Automation removes all three.
 A single developer can build a system that handles thousands of daily orders with the same effort as ten.